Pyrrhic War

 Pyrrhus advanced north, defeating the Romans at Heraclea in Lucania and causing some Roman allies to defect.
 He advanced quickly into Latium with interest in supporting the Etruscans against Rome.
 However, after the Romans concluded victory in Etruria, Pyrrhus withdrew from Latium for winter quarters.
 Over the winter, the Romans refused negotiations for a peace and reengaged Pyrrhus at Asculum in 279 BC, where the Romans were again defeated.
 In the aftermath of Pyrrhus' victory, however, he is said to have exclaimed "Another such victory and we are lost!" due to the losses incurred, giving rise to the modern phrase "Pyrrhic victory".
 With the Romans displaced from southern Italy, Pyrrhus moved into Sicily to intervene in favour of Syracuse against Carthage.

 Successful on much of the island, Pyrrhus was however unable to take the Carthaginian stronghold of Lilybaeum due to weakness at sea.
 With renewed Roman aggression in southern Italy between 279 and 276 BC and dwindling support among the Sicilians due to the costs of the war, Pyrrhus heeded a renewed Tarentine call for aid and returned to southern Italy with some losses in early 276.
 In 275 BC he engaged the Romans again at Beneventum, where he was defeated or stalemated, forcing him on the defensive.
 With the campaign unwinnable, Pyrrhus withdrew to Epirus in the winter of 275/74, leaving a small garrison at Tarentum.
 While Pyrrhus' intervention had revitalised the cause of the Samnites, Lucanians, Bruttians, and Italian Greeks against Rome, the gains were short-lived.
 In 272, some two years after Pyrrhus' withdrawal, Tarentum fell to the Romans with the Epirote garrison given free passage home.
 That year Pyrrhus, campaigning in a different war in the Peloponnese, also met his end at Argos.
-Roman prestige on the pan-Mediterranean stage was greatly enhanced and its status as the dominant power on peninsular Italy would only again be challenged at the end of the century during the Hannibalic War.
+Roman prestige on the pan-Mediterranean stage was greatly enhanced and its status as the dominant power on peninsular Italy would again be challenged only at the end of the century during the Hannibalic War.